HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ## Canonicalization

-Canonicalization is the process of identifying the “preferred” version of a document when multiple versions are available.
+Canonicalization is the process of identifying the "preferred” version of a document when multiple versions are available.
 This is often necessary when a website has the same content accessible through different URLs, such as with HTTP/HTTPS, www/non-www, trailing slashes, query parameters, and other variations.

 `canonical` tags are signals for search engines about which version of the content to return in search results.
 While they are not directives like meta robots, they do serve as "strong hints."
 They benefit SEO by mitigating duplicate content, consolidating signals such as links to page variations, and allowing webmasters to better manage content syndication.